fleetdm/fleet/README.md

 # Orbit osquery

-Orbit is Fleet's [osquery](https://github.com/osquery/osquery) runtime and autoupdater.
+Orbit is an [osquery](https://github.com/osquery/osquery) runtime and autoupdater.
 With Orbit, it's easy to deploy osquery, manage configurations, and stay up to date.
 Orbit eases the deployment of osquery connected with a [Fleet server](https://github.com/fleetdm/fleet), and is a (near) drop-in replacement for osquery in a variety of deployment scenarios.

+Orbit is the recommended agent for Fleet.
+But Orbit can be used with or without Fleet, and Fleet can be used with or without Orbit.

 ## Try Orbit